Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 • Automating irrigation, fertilization, and harvesting processes to improve sustainability practices

-• Optimizing operational efficiency through smart supply chains, by linking farm data directly to logistics and markets
+• Optimizing operational efficiency through smart supply chains by linking farm data directly to logistics and markets

-Impacts of insufficient coverage for agricultural lands
+Impacts of insufficient broadband coverage for agricultural lands

 Insufficient broadband access in rural areas where agricultural practices mainly take place not only impacts individual farming operations, but also the broader goal of U.S. national food security, efficient resource allocation, and rural economic development.